Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-Dawson’s Creek debuted 20 years ago, on January 20, 1998.
-It became a hit teen drama that catapulted its young stars to fame, and became a staple in American television.
-In honor of the show’s anniversary, let’s see what’s become of the stars since its end in 2003.
+Dawson’s Creek originally debuted on January 20, 1998.
+It became a hit teen drama that catapulted its young stars to fame and became a staple in American television.
+In honor of the show’s anniversary, let’s see what’s become of the stars since it ended in 2003.

 James Van Der Beek (Dawson Leery)